Samuele Spalluto

-Club career
+Career

 Raised in the youth academies of Lecce and Fiorentina, on 15 July 2021 Spalluto was loaned to Serie C club Gubbio, where he made his professional debut on 5 September, coming on as a substitute in the final minutes of a 1–0 league win over Fermana.
 He then scored his first professional goal on 19 October, in a 4–0 league win over Carrarese.

 On 13 July 2022, Spalluto was sent on a season-long loan to Serie B side Ternana, with an option to buy included in the deal.
 He made his league debut for the club on 27 August 2022, coming on as a substitute for Andrea Favilli in a 4–1 away loss against Modena.

 After collecting just three appearances in the first part of the season, on 12 January 2023 Spalluto was re-called by Fiorentina and loaned to Serie C club Novara until the end of the campaign.

+On 25 August 2023, Spalluto joined Serie C club Monopoli on a permanent deal, signing a three-year contract.
+On 1 February 2024, Spalluto was loaned by Trento, with an option to buy.

+On 16 July 2024, he joined Campobasso on permanent basis.